Conservation areas

 Trees in conservation areas

-Trees are a valuable addition to the areas in which we live and within conservation areas all trees are subject to special protection.
+Trees in conservation areas are subject to special protection.

-Some trees are also afforded special status through Tree Preservation Orders, which means that the Local Planning Authority's consent must be obtained before they can be cut down, topped or lopped.
+Some trees have special status through Tree Preservation Orders, which means that you must get permission from the Local Planning Authority before they can be cut down, topped or lopped.

-If you want to prune or remove trees that are in a conservation area, you will need to complete the tree works application form and submit it to the tree team.
+If you want to prune or remove trees that are in a conservation area, you will need to tell the Local Planning Authority (LPA) 6 weeks before any works.
+This can be done using the Planning Portal or by completing the tree works application form and submitting it to the Planning team.

 The purpose of this requirement is to give the LPA an opportunity to consider bringing the tree under their general control by issuing a tree preservation order.

-If you need specific advice on whether a tree is protected or wish to make an application for works to a protected tree you should contact the Tree Team on 0191 424 7336.
+If you need specific advice on whether a tree is protected you should contact the Tree Team on 0191 424 7336.